RyotaMitaraiWeb/ecommerce-server/README.md

 Refer to the ``authorizeBuyer`` middleware method for more information regarding how the purchase is validated.

 #### Verifying ownership
 You can send an authorized request to ``/product/:id/isOwner``, where ``:id`` is the product's id.
-If the user is the owner, the server returns a status code of 200 with the product attached to the response, 404 if the product does not exist, or 403 otherwise.
+If the user is the owner, the server returns a status code of 200 with the product attached to the response, 404 if the product does not exist, 401 if the user is not logged in, or 403 otherwise.

+#### Getting user's products
+To retrieve all products created by a specific user, send an authorized GET request to ``/product/own``.
+All products in the array consist of a price, name, and ``_id``.

 ## ``util``
 This folder contains utility functions to make certain tasks easier